 Another lovely photo of Pluto’s heart, also called Sputnik Planum.

-Shown here is a composite shot of Pluto with its moon Charon. it is the largest of Pluto’s five moons.
+Shown here is a composite shot of our favorite dwarf planet with one of its moons, Charon.
+It is the largest of its five moons.

 An image of Charon (okay, so this is technically a list of the top 9 Pluto photos).
 While Pluto was discovered in 1930, astronomers didn’t find Charon until 1978.